Executive Summary

 What I Did: Systems-Level Insight Gathering

-Rather than treating onboarding issues as isolated usability problems, I looked across multiple evidence streams to identify where the same breakdowns kept repeating.
-I synthesized insight from onboarding sessions, customer feedback, support burden, and lifecycle patterns to show where unclear workflows, weak guidance, and product limitations were being absorbed by Customer Success instead of resolved in product.
+Rather than treating onboarding issues as isolated usability problems, I looked across multiple evidence streams to identify where the same breakdowns repeated.
+I synthesized insights from early-user interviews alongside customer feedback signals, support burden patterns, and lifecycle behavior to show where unclear workflows, weak guidance, and product limitations were being absorbed by Customer Success instead of resolved in product.

 My role